dunglas/DunglasActionBundle/README.md

     private $router;
     private $twig;

+    /**
-    // The action is automatically registered as a service and dependencies are autowired public function __construct(RouterInterface $router, \Twig_Environment $twig)
+     * The action is automatically registered as a service and dependencies are autowired.
+     * Typehint any service you need, it will be automatically injected.
+     */
+    public function __construct(RouterInterface $router, \Twig_Environment $twig)
     {
         $this->router = $router;